Frequently Asked Questions

 What's a typical client for Windigo Bay?

-Generally our clients are $1–$10 million in revenues, led and controlled by owner-operators (even if they have other shareholders), and typically in technology, media, e-commerce, or renewables/cleantech.
-They are based in Canada or the U.S. Usually they have no VCs involved, nor are they planning to raise VC.
+Our clients are doing $1–$10 million in annual sales, and are led and controlled by owner-operators (even if they have other shareholders or private investors).
+They are based in Canada or the U.S. They have no VCs involved, nor are they planning to raise VC.
 Economically our clients tend to fall into one of two extremes: either they doing well, growing at 20%–40% a year with leading products—or they're struggling and over-leveraged.
 Our assignments tend to be about either expansion or restructuring.

 What's your working style?